averyschiff/hobby-streak/README.md

  - User can set the name of the model
  - User can set the quantity of the model
- - User can check the boxes to indicate their progress
+ - User can check boxes next to steps to indicate their progress
  - User can remove a step if it is not necessary
  - User can see their progress represented as a bar and percentage
  - User can add an arbitrary number of tags